 MRT passengers should board a train to Muzium Negara and make their way on foot through the halls of KL Sentral to the bus terminal.

 Aside from the multiple trains line available, passengers can also board a bus or hail a taxi to said location.
-Grab and Uber are also likely options available as well.
+Ride-hailing apps are also likely options available as well.